apache/cordova-wp8/README.md

 -- If you do not see it, you may have to select the top level 'Visual C#' to see it
 - Build and Run it!

+-- Also, if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
+This is up to you, and only affects where the GapAppStarter template is shown when creating a new project.

 Note!!!
 ---